After The Birth (Postnatal)

 • Within a couple of days most babies will start to get hungry and breastfeed between eight and twelve times in a 24 hour period: many of those feeds at night.

 • Breasts can become very firm and lumpy for a few days.
 Feed regularly and change your baby’s position at the breast.
 Expressing milk softens the areola and helps with attachment.
-If uncomfortable, use cold compresses, gentle massage and pain relief according to the manufacturer’s directions.

 • Ask your midwife to sit with you and talk through a feed as correct positioning and correct attachment will prevent problems.